-Pinterest pin descriptions are the elevator pitch of your content on Pinterest – short, punchy, and attractive if told to the right person.
-If only the process of crafting one were as quick and easy.
-It can be tough to muster a compelling reason why the reader should read your post in less than 100 characters.
+Pinterest pin descriptions are the elevator pitch of your content on Pinterest – short, punchy, and captivating when told to the right person.
+If only the process of writing them were as quick and easy.

 Are you confused about pin descriptions?
-Tired of staring at the blinking cursor trying to summon the right words?
-This post is your antidote.
+Staring at the blinking cursor, trying to find the right words, can be frustrating, I get it.
+This guide will help you create pin descriptions that connect with your audience.

 The Do’s & Dont’s of Writing Engage-worthy Pin Descriptions